camiloo04/LiterAlura/project/README.md

 # LiterAlura Book Catalog

+The academic content was in Spanish, but I developed the project in English

 A Spring Boot console application that manages a book catalog using the Gutendex API.

 ## Requirements